-Students regularly get a few euros off museum admission; bring ID.
+Students regularly get a few euro off museum admission; bring ID.

 Seniors over 65, and with partners of 60 or older, benefit from reductions on public transport, museum admission, concerts and more.
 You may look younger, so bring your passport.

 Many cities (eg Amsterdam, Den Haag and Rotterdam) offer discount-card schemes that are good for museums, attractions and local transport.
 Ask at tourist offices.

 Cultureel Jongeren Paspoort (Cultural Youth Passport; www.cjp.nl; card €17.50) Big discounts to museums and cultural events nationwide for people under the age of 30.